demotuulia/php8_2Dcars/README.md

 Tests
 ======================================================================================
-This project has been done with Test Driven Development with Phpuniy.
+This project has been done with Test Driven Development with Phpunit.
 All tests are found on the in tests folder.